 Joolz Aer

-Unlike full-size Joolz strollers, in my opinion, Aer is somehow well-designed.
-Somehow because the stroller won’t fold if you use it with a bumper bar officially made by Joolz – which is odd.
+Unlike full-size Joolz strollers, in my opinion, Aer is somewhat well-designed.
+Only somewhat because the stroller won’t fold if you use it with a bumper bar officially made by Joolz – which is odd.

 I still love this stroller and it offers a bassinet for a newborn as well (only two travel strollers offer that option – another one is Yoyo).